Eigenvalues of Cayley graphs: Introduction

-Similar to undirected graphs, a finite \emph{directed graph} (or \emph{digraph}) can be defined by specifying a finite set of vertices and a collection of ordered pairs of (not necessarily distinct) vertices; each ordered pair $(u, v)$ in the collection is called an \emph{arc} from $u$ to $v$.
+Similar to undirected graphs, a finite \emph{directed graph} (or \emph{digraph}) can be defined by specifying a finite set of vertices and a collection of ordered pairs of (not necessarily distinct) vertices; each ordered pair $(u, v)$ in the collection is called an \emph{arc} with \emph{tail} $u$ and \emph{head} $v$ (from $u$ to $v$).
+We also say that $u$ and $v$ are the end-vertices of the arc $(u, v)$.
+The \emph{in-degree} of a vertex $u$ is the number of arcs with $u$ as their head, and the \emph{out-degree} of $u$ is the number of arcs with $u$ as their tail.
 The \emph{underlying graph} of a digraph is the undirected graph obtained by replacing each arc by an edge with the same end-vertices.
 The \emph{adjacency matrix} of a finite digraph $G$ is the matrix whose $(u, v)$-entry is equal to the number of arcs from $u$ to $v$, and the eigenvalues of this matrix are called the \emph{eigenvalues} of $G$.
 Note that, unlike the undirected case, a digraph may have complex eigenvalues as its adjacency matrix is not necessarily symmetric.

 A digraph without loops is called a \emph{multidigraph}.
 A digraph is \emph{symmetric} if whenever $(u, v)$ is an arc, $(v, u)$ is also an arc.
 We often identify a loopless symmetric digraph with its underlying simple graph, which is obtained by replacing each pair of arcs $(u, v), (v, u)$ by a single edge joining $u$ and $v$.
 Note that a loopless symmetric digraph and its underlying simple graph have the same adjacency matrix and hence the same spectrum.